Best project management software for small businesses

 Our testers were pleased to find that Wrike offers a Gantt chart view for free.
 Whereas with rivals like monday.com, this premium offering is only available on a paid-for tier.
 Credit: Startups.co.uk.

 Wrike is similar to Zoho Projects in that you’ll need to purchase a higher tier for anything more than the staple PM features, such as customisable views.
+I can’t say it has the best value for money in this list (that title instead goes to ClickUp).
 However, Wrike’s dashboards more than make up for this drawback.

-Wrike’s impressive Office Timeline integration, which users can download free of charge, also automatically turns chaotic team messages into Gantt charts and timelines – giving you an excellent visual on your project progress and goals (also why it gets a respectable ease-of-use score of 4.1 out of 5).
+Wrike’s impressive Office Timeline integration, which users can download free of charge, also automatically turns chaotic team messages into Gantt charts and timelines – giving you an excellent visual on your project progress and goals.

 Unlike monday.com, Wrike permits guest access across every payment tier, even on the free Wrike plan.
 As a result, those working with outside stakeholders who need to share their projects externally can do so easily – improving cross-business communication and keeping clients happy.